Pricing and Packages

-Nicholas Dean Outdoors is pleased to offer numerous fishing packages for each of the main seasons on the world-renowned Skeena River and its tributaries in 2013.
+Nicholas Dean Outdoors is pleased to offer numerous fishing packages for each of the main seasons on the world-renowned Skeena River and its tributaries in 2017.
 Depending on the species and time of year, we can create an adventure package that is unique and meets your exacting specifications.
-To provide a customer-focused experience of the highest quality, we offer 5 day packages for up to 8-10 clients in the Summer and no more than 6-8 in the Spring and Fall.
+To provide a customer-focused experience of the highest quality, we offer 5 day packages for up to 8 clients per week.
 Here’s an overview of peak fishing times for Steelhead and Salmon on the Lower Skeena River and its tributaries, by month:

 Looking for big game fly fishing in freshwater?
 Like the challenge of hooking and landing big, sea-run fish?
 If so, we have just the package for you.
 The Skeena region offers the fly fisher prime opportunities to target chrome-bright, aggressive Chinook (King) Salmon in two seasons.